-Now, take your scissors and cut your roll about 1/2 inch on four sizes and fold them to look like the photo above.
+Now, take your scissors, cut your roll about 1/2 inch on four sizes, and fold them to look like the photo above.

-Add your soil after you securely closed the tabs.
-I used Dollar Store soil and bought the seeds from the Dollar Store too!
+Add your soil after you securely close the tabs.
+I used Dollar Store soil and bought the seeds from the Dollar Store!
 Make sure the soil is moist.
-I added a few drops of water around the area where the seeds will be.
+I added a few drops of water around the area where the sources will be.

-Repeat the process until you have completed the desire amount of toilet paper seed starter you want.
-Place them in a save place away from 8 month old with grabby hands!
+Repeat the process until you have completed the desired amount of toilet paper seed starter you want.
+Then, please place them in a safe place.

-The downside to this is that they need to be transplanted fast as you can see.
-Also know that I am not expert gardener I'm just a chica that loves gardening and saving money at the same time.
+The downside to this is that they need to be transplanted fast, as you can see.
+Also, know that I am not an expert gardener; I'm just a chica that loves gardening and saving money at the same time.

 If you know or are a toilet paper seed starter kid expert give us some pointers and would love to know the best way to plant them!